will-head/siteground-travis-deploy/README.md

 You can use [Travis CI](https://travis-ci.com/) to deploy to [SiteGround](https://www.siteground.com/) - or most Cpanel webhosts that let you use SSH.

+The setup of your own SiteGround account (or other Cpanel host) may be slightly different, but this should plug the main gaps.

+The script assumes you want to deploy everything in the `./build` directory to the root of site.

+There's also a dummy `tests.sh` script included, otherwise Travis won't deploy if the tests don't complete.
+This script can be removed once you implement your own testing.

 ## Add SSH key to SiteGround

 The first stage is to generate a key pair to allow you to connect to your account via SSH.